The Bankrate promise

 What is investment income?

-Investment income comes from direct payments to investors, typically in dividends or interest.
+Investment income comes from direct payments to investors, typically in dividends or interest, as well as from realized capital gains.
 For instance, some stocks pay dividends on a consistent schedule, such as once per quarter or monthly.
 Interest may come from bonds, which typically make their payouts semiannually.
+And if an investor sells a stock with a gain and realizes that gain, then it legally counts as investment income and becomes taxable.

-Whereas capital gains come from selling an investment at a higher price, investment income is from company earnings.
-In other words, when a company turns a profit, it rewards investors by distributing some of its profit as dividends or interest on its bonds.
+Whereas capital gains come from selling an investment at a higher price, investment income derives from a company’s earnings.
+When a company turns a profit, it may distribute some of its profit as dividends or it may pay interest on any outstanding bonds.

-Let’s assume the stock pays an annual dividend of 3 percent, which is a typical level for strong dividend stocks.
-So the annual dividend would be $0.90 per share.
-The company pays dividends quarterly, so each quarter the investor receives:
+Let’s assume the stock pays a quarterly dividend of $0.25 per share.
+So the annual dividend would be $1.00 per share.
+So each quarter the investor receives:

 The total annual dividend is: